Astemes/astemes-triarc-framework/docs/20_Framework/20_Process/Process.md

 The `Start.vi` method waits for the process to have handled the `Start` message and reached the `Running` state before resuming execution.
 The process lives its own life in the process loop until it is stopped by calling the `Stop.vi` method.
 The `Stop.vi` method also waits for the process to finish executing before resuming execution.
-Once finished, the process may either be restarted or cleared to release any resources allocated during initialization.
+Once finished, the process may either be restarted or cleared, by calling the `Clear.vi` to release any resources allocated during initialization.

 The framework provides methods for reading the current lifecycle of the process or wait for a specific lifecycle state.